Mitrichius/hugo-theme-anubis/README.md

 ### Dark Mode
 Customize via `style` param in `params` section of config.
 Options:
-- `light-without-switcher` - light theme, without switcher, JS-free (by default)
+- `light-without-switcher` - light theme, without switcher (by default)
-- `dark-without-switcher` - dark theme, without switcher, JS-free
+- `dark-without-switcher` - dark theme, without switcher
-- `auto-without-switcher` - theme based on user system settings, without switcher, JS-free
+- `auto-without-switcher` - theme based on user system settings, without switcher
 - `light` - light theme by default, can be switched by user to dark theme and back.
 Theme settings are saved for user
 - `dark` - dark theme by default, can be switched by user to light theme and back.
 Theme settings are saved for user
 - `auto` - theme based on user system settings by default, can be switched by user to dark/light theme.
 Theme settings are saved for user (by default in example sites)